Summer 2026 enrollment is open — first sessions begin June 29.

 Preferred community rates.

 All Summer 2026 cohort courses and plans are available to WVMA-connected families at preferred community rates.
-Small groups, experienced instructors, and visible progress — designed for Bay Area students.
+Small groups, experienced instructors, and visible progress — designed for ambitious middle and high school students.

 Digital SAT Prep